Particulate matter and other air pollution mapping: Which sources contribute the most?

 See which sources are responsible for particulate matter in cities.

-Identifying the sources of particulate matter
+Identifying the sources of air pollution

 TOPAS (TNO Operational Source Apportionment Service) is based upon air quality modelling developed by TNO, as well as TNO’s knowledge of emissions and atmospheric models.
 This knowledge is combined with up-to-date weather information and European measurement data on air pollution.
 TNO has extensive experience in the field of air quality.
 We’ve been monitoring emissions for Dutch and European public authorities for 30 years.
 We make air quality predictions for the Netherlands and Europe as well as beyond (the United States, China and South America).